rafael-kennedy/soup-wagon/src/soups/soup-a.md

 ---
 title: Vegan Curried Pumpkin.
 ingredients: |-
-  pumpkin and winter squash (Kuri squash)\
+  Pumpkin and winter squash (Kuri squash)\
-  silken Tofu\
+  Silken Tofu\
-  coconut milk\
+  Coconut milk\
-  onions\
-  ginger\
+  Onions\
+  Ginger\
   Better than Bouillon no chicken base\
-  curry powder\
+  Curry powder\
-  spicy paprika\
+  Spicy paprika\
-  cinamon\
-  cardamon\
-  salt\
-  pepper
+  Cayenne\
+  Cinnamon\
+  Cardamon\
+  Salt\
+  Pepper

   Topping: Spiced pepitas
 thumbnail: /static/img/pexels-pixabay-209540.jpg
 this_week: true
 next_week: false
 ---
 Well, yes, it's timely.
 Everybody thinks of pumpkins at this time of year.
 But it isn't cliche, don't get sniffy about this nourishing vegetable just because it's photogenic.
-It's high in betacarotene to boost your immune system and fight aging; and heart healthy potassium and fiber.
+It's high in betacarotene to boost your immune system and fight aging; and has lots of heart healthy potassium and fiber.

-This soup pairs the pumpkin with warming spices, ginger and creamy coconut milk.
+This soup pairs the pumpkin with warming spices, ginger and creamy coconut milk, and tofu for protein. \

-It is warm and soothing, or if this heat wave holds, can even be eaten chilled.
+It is smooth and thick; warm and soothing.
+If this heat wave holds, can even be eaten chilled.

 Allergens: Soy, Tree nuts (coconuts)